Millennium Force

-Millennium Force features a 310 ft cable lift hill with a 300 ft drop, two tunnels, three overbanked turns, and four hills.
+Millennium Force features a 310 ft cable lift hill with a 300 ft drop, two tunnels, three overbanked turns, and three hills.
 The coaster also has a top speed of 93 mph.
 Since its debut, Millennium Force has been voted the number one steel roller coaster ten times in Amusement Today's annual Golden Ticket Awards.
 Although Millennium Force has been surpassed in height and speed, it remains one of the tallest and fastest coasters in the world.

 History

-The planning, design and development phases of Millennium Force took place over five years, from 1996 to 2000.
+The planning, design and development phases of Millennium Force took place over four years, from 1996 to 2000.
 The first rumors that a new record-breaking roller coaster would be built at Cedar Point, which included speculation about a ten-inversion roller coaster from Bolliger & Mabillard and an Arrow Dynamics MegaLooper, began circulating in early 1998.
 A roller coaster from D. H. Morgan Manufacturing was also rumored.
 On July 2, 1999, Cedar Fair Entertainment Company filed a trademark for the name Millennium Force, which raised more speculation about what the ride would be like.
 About a week later, the first track pieces were seen at the park, and it was confirmed that the ride would be manufactured by Intamin.
 Cedar Point officials also confirmed that it would not have inversions.